AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

-The release date for [!UICONTROL Cloud Manager] release 2022.12.0 is 29 November 2022.
-The next release is planned for 19 January 2023.
+The release date for [!UICONTROL Cloud Manager] release 2023.1.0 is 19 January 2023.
+The next release is planned for 16 February 2023.

 ## What's New {#what-is-new}

-* Multi-region autoscaling is now available.
-Certain restrictions may apply.
-  * This change will be rolled out in a phased manner in the four to six weeks following the 2022.12.0 release.
-* Improvements to the availability and reliability of [Cloud Manager pipelines](/help/overview/ci-cd-pipelines.md) were made.